What is your greatest lesson learned from 2022?

 How do you see the risk arising from dependence on a few suppliers, which can lead to shortages of inputs in the face of geopolitical events or pandemics?

 Response: The supply chain disruptions we have experienced are not entirely new.
-Since the 1990s, globalization, outsourcing, increased cross-border sourcing, information technology and shared services centers encouraged many organizations to consolidate facilities and streamline processes to eliminate nonessential and redundant activities as well as focus and automate remaining activities.
+Since the 1990s, globalisation, outsourcing, increased cross-border sourcing, information technology and shared services centers encouraged many organisations to consolidate facilities and streamline processes to eliminate nonessential and redundant activities as well as focus and automate remaining activities.
 The successive waves of total quality management, process re-engineering and Six Sigma process improvements created a bias for strong supplier relationships and tight coupling within supply chains and distribution channels with the objective of driving costs out of processes and products while adhering to quality standards.
 As a result, decisions to decrease inventory levels to near zero, have a sole-source or single-source strategic supplier in a far-off country offering low-cost provider advantages, and adopt just-in-time manufacturing and delivery techniques on the one hand versus higher inventory levels, multiple suppliers and other buffers in the process on the other hand often involved trade-off decisions where quality, time and cost considerations won out over business continuity considerations.

 Over recent years, the exposure to supply chain disruption has received significant play in the market.
 The disruption resulting from the Japanese tsunami and Thailand floods over the past 10 years clearly illustrated that the above trade-off decisions are not without risk.
 So have subsequent events (Hurricanes Katrina and Sandy, for example).
 Thus, we believe that most companies were aware of the risks they were taking even though many may not have taken it seriously enough.
 But the effects of logistics complications within and across international borders and China’s COVID lockdown policy during the pandemic took the supply chain disruption issue to a whole new level.
 Russia’s war in Ukraine straining energy sources in Europe and threatening global food supplies added an exclamation point.